Azure AD Authentication

-This section provides instructions on how to configure WorkflowGen delegated authentication with Azure AD authentication via the Microsoft Identity Platform v2.0 or API endpoint v1 providers, and will show you how to set up a working WorkflowGen instance that uses Azure to authenticate your users.
+This section provides instructions on how to configure WorkflowGen delegated authentication with Microsoft Entra ID (ME-ID) authentication via the Microsoft Identity Platform v2.0 or API endpoint v1 providers, and will show you how to set up a working WorkflowGen instance that uses ME-ID to authenticate your users.

 with the domain and path to your WorkflowGen instance; for example, localhost/wfgen